aishwarya-shekar-babu/MLP-Performance-Analysis/README.md

    ```bash
    cd mlp-credit-risk
    ```
-3. Run in the google collab [Runtime used-CPU]
+3. Run in the google collab [Runtime used-CPU]  and also please download dataset from github to execute

 ## Results & Findings
 - The MLP model achieved **higher ROC/AUC** compared to traditional classifiers, making it suitable for imbalanced credit risk prediction tasks.